HertogeSimon/CTF-Monitoring/README.md

 1. If necessary, change the adapter at services.bro.command in docker/docker-compose.yml
 1. Run `docker-compose up` in docker/ (this can take a while...)
 1. Navigate to [http://localhost:5601/](http://localhost:5601/)
-1. Create a new index pattern (e.g. 'logstash*') with index '@timestamp'
+1. Go to Management -> Saved Objects, and import export.json
-1. Go to Management -> Saved Objects, and import dashboard.js
+1. Go to Dashboard, click on 'logstash*' and make it the default index (star icon), and refresh

 ## Live visualisation